 For this year's TRECVID experiments, ViewFinder only made use of textual data and by analyzing the results we can draw several conclusions regarding this approach.
 From first glance, our tf-idf weighting seems to be somewhat pertinent considering the number of relevant shots returned (See Results section above).
-However, we realize that several adjustments need to be made to our application of the algorithm.
+However, we realize that various adjustments need to be made for best application of this formula.